iwandede/slim-dynamic-route/README.md

 ## Description

-Views to place your views using .twig or .html extension
+- Views to place your views using .twig or .html extension

-Models use the query from Eloquent ORM
+- Models use the query from Eloquent ORM
+- App Controller and routing your system

 ## FAQ
 Fork me